Textualize/textual/docs/styles/background.md

 ## Python

-You can use the same syntax as CSS, or explicitly set a Color object.
+You can use the same syntax as CSS, or explicitly set a `Color` object for finer-grained control.

 ```python
 # Set blue background